 Please accept our deepest condolences and sorrow at the death of your loved one.
 The Parish of St. James is here to help in any way we can at this time of pain and confusion.
 The members of our Ministry of Consolation along with the Pastoral Staff are there to help you in any way possible in the days ahead.
 Please know that we would look upon it as a great honor to be of service to you and your family.

 We welcome your participation in the preparation and celebration of your loved one’s funeral Mass.
-If you desire, you may select the readings, which can be found in this booklet, Funeral Readings for the funeral Mass.
-You can also find an interview you can fill in about your loved one so we can better honor your loved one.
-Funeral Interview Form.
+If you desire, you may select the readings, which can be found in this booklet, Funeral Selection Book for the funeral Mass.
+You can also find an interview you can fill in about your loved one so we can better honor your loved one, Funeral Selection Sheet for Families.
 Please read this booklet for more guidelines on the Mass and if you have any other questions, please contact us.